Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Related work

-To extend into nonlinear modeling, works like \citet{sussillo2016lfadslatentfactor, NEURIPS2020_piVAE, zhu2022deep, Schneider2023-ug} employ variational autoencoders.
+To extend these approaches to nonlinear modeling, other works~\citep{sussillo2016lfadslatentfactor, NEURIPS2020_piVAE, zhu2022deep, Schneider2023-ug} use variational autoencoders.
 The encoder learns the approximate posterior $q(z|y, a)$ for latent variables $z$ based on neural responses $y$ and auxiliary data $a$, while the decoder reconstructs neural data from $z$. \citet{sussillo2016lfadslatentfactor} uses a generative recurrent network to model temporal dependencies in $z$ for neuronal spikes. \citet{zhu2022deep} extended this work for calcium recordings using zero-inflated gamma distribution as a loss.
 In contrast, \citet{Schneider2023-ug} trains with contrastive loss, integrating behavior or task information to produce similar embeddings for comparable neural activity.
 Similarly, \citet{NEURIPS2020_piVAE} models dependencies between task labels $u$, latents $z$, and observations $x$ with a two-stage non-contrastive approach.
+However, those methods are focused on encoding neuron responses into meaningful latent embeddings and do not predict neuron responses based on external stimuli inputs like images or videos.